Car Accident Checklist: 7 Steps to Take

 Document the Accident

-Taking down all the information you need regarding insurance policies and contact information is vital, but they’re not the only things that need documenting.
+Taking down all the information you need regarding insurance contracts and contact information is vital, but they’re not the only things that need documenting.
 This means taking pictures of the damage to all vehicles involved, the scene of the accident and anything else even remotely worth noting.

 If you have a dashcam or something similar, look to see if that can be useful when speaking with the authorities or when filing an insurance claim, as this will help if there are any discrepancies later on.